Raging Alone 10: Hauling

 He found Somiryòki leaning against the door, watching out into the night.
 It was impossible to see anything beyond a few rods of the torches that marked the valley entrance.
-A hot wind blew across Desòchu and tugged at Somiryòki’s beard.
+A cold wind blew across Desòchu and tugged at Somiryòki’s beard.

 With a groan, Desòchu limped over.
 “What is it, Great Shimusogo Somiryòki.”